OpenZeppelin/openzeppelin-contracts/.changeset/honest-planets-sell.md

 'openzeppelin-solidity': minor
 ---

-`TransientStorage`: Added a library to help read and write to transient storage (EIP-1153).
+`Slots`: Added a library to help derivate, read and write to storage slots (both "normal" and transient).